by John Vonhof

 The Manuscript Retrieval Team

 The Manuscript Retrieval Team, located in the Hospitality Center, is eager to help you with your manuscript questions.
-The team can look over your manuscript, query letter and book proposal, help you practice your pitch, and help with ideas on faculty that you might talk to about your manuscript.
+The team can look over your manuscript, query letter and book proposal, help you practice your pitch, and help with ideas on the faculty member who you might talk to about your manuscript.
 We’d also be happy to answer any questions you may have about the manuscript process.